francois-roseberry/question-game-websocket/README.md

 ``node server/server.js -w client/target -q questionfile.json``
 See the example files [questions.json](./questions.json) for the format, pretty straightforward

 Connect clients at the address and port of the server.
 Those users now have the choice to be observers, or players.
-Observers will have a read-only screen showing server state and will know what happens in the game (like, who is connected, results, score, etc.).
-Players can play the game (duh! - answer questions, etc.) Observers are best displayed on large screens (desktops, TVs), while players are best displayed on mobile (Android, Iphone)
+Observers will have a read-only screen showing server state, what happens in the game (like, who is connected, results, score, etc.) and read questions aloud (using Speech Synthesis API instead of professional actors like Fibbage).
+Players can play the game (duh! - answer questions, pick choices, etc.) Observers are best displayed on large screens (desktops, TVs), while players are best displayed on mobile (Android, Iphone)

+For those who know Fibbage, the pattern here is the same except there can be many observers instead of just one.

 ## Setup